 We had a nice view from our guest room windows of this lovely, white home across the street.
 It may be a funeral home now, but I liked the image of big lawn, columns & veranda.

 I liked imagining the "across the street neighbors" helping one another, back in 1916, when Paris was nearly destroyed by a city fire.
 These two homes were some of the few that survived.

 Paris closes down early on Sunday night, so Don and I struggled to find one open Mexican restaurant.
 We had a quick feast and drove out for one more glimpse of the Eiffel Tower, all aglow in colored lights.

 We returned to the big house to find our bed turned down for the evening.
 Debbie had added a teddy bear holding a bag of homemade brownies.
 Once again it was like staying at Grandma's... although Debbie is about my age.
 What a treat!

 Rainy Monday Morning

-with numerous pumpkin and fall flower arrangements.
+We headed down at 8 and shared the dining room table with numerous pumpkin and fall flower arrangements.
 While Debbie bustled in and out of the kitchen, Don and I sipped a little coffee with our cinnamon rolls and studied our surroundings.